ninjaguppy/ModernTiresias/content/posts/wmas-one-aphantasia.md

 narrative and saw the heroes dancing among the stars.
 There was no "fantastical imagery" conjured in my mind; all I saw were the stars, but I know that I experienced something special that night.
-I already had a soft spot for the art of storytelling, but listing to those stories passed down through generations convinced me that there is something a little bit magical about storytelling.
+I already had a soft spot for the art of storytelling, but listening to those stories passed down through generations convinced me that there is something a little bit magical about storytelling.